phreeza/manuscript_axon_potentials/doc/manuscript.md

 extracellular waveform associated with a single action potential, we simulated simple axons that showed isolated instances of these features in order to inspect their contributions to the EFP.
-We began by simulating an infinitely long axon following a straight line path, neither bifurcating nor terminating ([fig:simpletree]A).
+We began by simulating an infinitely long axon following a straight line path, neither bifurcating nor terminating ([@fig:simpletree]A).

-Next we simulated the response of an axon that terminates ([fig:simpletree]B).
+Next we simulated the response of an axon that terminates ([@fig:simpletree]B).
 Here the approaching action potential (top traces) can be seen to have the same, triphasic shape as in the non-branching case.
 When it approaches the termination, it gradually deforms into a biphasic response, with the positive